 area and scope provisions means the parts of an award or industrial agreement that relate to the area of operation and scope of the award or industrial agreement.

-(1b) Subject to subsection (2A) —
+(1b) Subject to subsection (2A), the following must be published in the required manner —

 (a) area and scope provisions of a proposed award or industrial agreement; and

-(b) proposed variations to the area and scope provisions of an existing award or industrial agreement,
+(b) proposed variations to the area and scope provisions of an existing award or industrial agreement.

-shall be published in the required manner.

-(2) Subject to any direction given under subsection (2A), if the reference of an industrial matter to the Commission seeks the issuance of an award or the registration of an industrial agreement, or the variation of the area and scope provisions of an existing award or agreement, the Commission shall not hear the claim or application until the area and scope provisions of the proposed award or industrial agreement have, or the proposed variation has, been published in the required manner and a copy of the claim or application has been served —
+(2) Subject to any direction given under subsection (2A), if the reference of an industrial matter to the Commission seeks the issuance of an award or the registration of an industrial agreement, or the variation of the area and scope provisions of an existing award or agreement, the Commission must not hear the claim or application until the area and scope provisions of the proposed award or industrial agreement have, or the proposed variation has, been published in the required manner and a copy of the claim or application has been served —

 (a) in the case of a proposed award or variation of an award, on —